 - Chep pallet 1200mm x 800mm

 - ISO / GMA pallet 48″(1210mm) x 40″(1010mm) – Standard pallet in North America

 Note: When sourcing pallets, just be sure that you are ok to take it on and that it does not belong to a particular company that deals with or rents pallets.
 One good example is Chep (their pallets are always painted blue).
 As a company, Chep legally own all of their pallets!

-To keep this project as simple as possible we are going to let the size of our pallets dictate the size of our chicken coop, in this case it’s going to be 1200mm wide, 800mm deep and 1200mm high.
+To keep this project as simple as possible we are going to let the size of our pallets dictate the size of your DIY pallet chicken coop, in this case it’s going to be 1200mm wide, 800mm deep and 1200mm high.